 NOTE: If there are still page numbers for some of the pages, it means that there’s a page break that divides your document into sections.
 In this case, delete one of the page numbers in that section in order to remove all the page numbers.

-Option 2: Remove page numbers in Word by removing the Footer
+Option 2: Remove page numbers in MS Word by removing the Footer

 In Microsoft Word, page numbers are inserted into either Headers or Footers.

 Deleting the pages’ Headers or Footers means deleting everything it contains including the page numbers.

 NOTE: Use this approach if you don’t have other content (such as a Letter Head) in your Headers or Footers.
 The footer or Header should only have the page numbers.

 - Identify the section that contains the page numbers.
 Is it in the footer or the header section?
 Page numbers in the footer are found at the bottom of the pages whilst page numbers in the headers are found at the top of the pages.